vinsin002/Emotion-Classification-of-Speech-Data/README.md

 ## Overview

 This project implements a deep learning pipeline for speech emotion recognition using audio data from the RAVDESS dataset.
 The solution processes both speech and song audio files, extracts relevant features, and trains a 1D Convolutional Neural Network (CNN) to classify emotions into eight categories.
-The implementation uses Python, popular data science libraries, and TensorFlow/Keras for model building and training[1].
+The implementation uses Python, popular data science libraries, and TensorFlow/Keras for model building and training.

 ---